From city strolls and mountain-top vistas to cliff trails and challenging tracks, here are the best walks in and around Dublin.

 7. Grand Canal walk – for cans on the canal

 When seeking a more serene stroll, we suggest you enjoy a walk along the Grand Canal in Dublin.
-Although this stretches 132 km (82 miles), starting in Shannon Harbour, it ends in Grand Canal Dock in Dublin City.
+Although this stretches 132 km (82 mi), starting in Shannon Harbour, it ends in Grand Canal Dock in Dublin City.

 On a sunny day, stroll the canal in Dublin city, and there will be plenty of locals out lapping up the sun and enjoying a few drinks, making it one of the best walks in and around Dublin.